makersacademy/takeaway-challenge/README.md

 ```

 # Takeaway Challenge
 In this app, you can create **Takeaway** objects and pass dishes into them, which can then be displayed by that Takeaway in a menu format.
-The user can **.select** dishes from the menu and it will create an **Order**, storing them in a **basket**.
+The user can select dishes from the menu and it will create an **Order**, storing them in a **basket**.
 You can then see the **.total** cost of the current items, and **confirm_order** to receive a text notification summarising the order, and estimating the delivery as 1 hour from when you confirmed it.

 ## Using the application in irb
 ```